Brassica rapa subsp. chinensis

 You can enjoy baby greens in a salad or smoothie, or wait for them to mature before you harvest.

 The amount of space you provide between each plant depends in part on what variety you are planting, so be sure to check your seed packets for instructions.
+You can also find more spacing tips here.

 If you plan to harvest at the baby stage, you can grow them closer together.